The Delaware COVID-19 Strategic Response Fund was established to address the state’s emerging and evolving needs resulting from the COVID-19 pandemic.

 Grantees are selected through a rigorous process that involves a diverse team of more than 50 community leaders representing all three counties and a range of areas of expertise.

-The fund, which launched on March 18, has awarded $3 million to 150 Delaware nonprofits so far.
-The fund awarded weekly grants March 27-May 22 and two rounds of grants in June.
+The fund, which launched on March 18, has awarded $3.4 million to 150 Delaware nonprofits so far.
+The fund awarded weekly grants March 27-May 22, two rounds of grants in June, and monthly grants in July, August and September.

 To date, the fund includes generous gifts from: